-Akali Phula Singh (Punjabi: ਅਕਾਲੀ ਫੁਲਾ ਸਿੰਘ) was a nihang serving under the Sikh Empire as a direct adviser to Maharajah Ranjit Singh in the early 19th century.
+Akali Phula Singh (Punjabi: ਅਕਾਲੀ ਫੁਲਾ ਸਿੰਘ) was a Nihang serving under the Sikh Empire as a direct adviser to Maharaja Ranjit Singh in the early 19th century.

-Akali Phula Singh born in the Kamboj family of village Sihan, now a mound about 5 km to the west of the town Moonak in Sangrur district in the family of Ishar Singh around 1761 A.D., he was just over one year when his father wounded in the bigger ghalughara, near Malerkotla died and he was only around 7 when his mother died after which he was brought up by Baba Narain Singh/Naina Singh a friend of his father, and a leader of the Shahid Misl who took him to Anandpur, his headquarters.
+Akali Phula Singh born in the Kamboj family of Ishar Singh of village Sihan, now a mound about 5 km to the west of the town Moonak in Sangrur district around 1761 A.D.
+When he was just over one year his father Isher Singh wounded in the bigger ghalughara, near Malerkotla and died after few days.
+He was only around 7 when his mother died after which he was brought up by Baba Narain Singh/Naina Singh a friend of his father, and a leader of the Shahid Misl who took him to Anandpur, his headquarters.
 Since Naina Singh was a Nihang, he also joined the formation and excelled in the learning of martial arts when he was just 12 years old.
 He accompanied Naina Singh to Amritsar and after his death took over as the leader.
-He carried on the repairs of the Akal Takhat, while staying at a place called Burj Akali Phula Singh, subsisted on the earnings from an estates given to him by various Misls leaders for the upkeep of his soldiers.
+He carried on the repairs of the Akal Takhat, while staying at a place called Burj Akali Phula Singh, subsisted on the earnings from estates given to him by various Misls leaders for the upkeep of his soldiers.

 The Jathedar of Amritsar